 - (a) John is likely to pursue the following heads of claim: - i) Pain, suffering and loss of amenity (sometimes known as PSLA).
 John has sustained a fractured hip and ankle and he is entitled to financial compensation to reflect the pain and suffering he has endured following the accident at work.
 Loss of amenity is the inability (whether in a physical or mental capacity) of John to do the things he was able to do prior to the accident.
-It is very hard to assess the pain and suffering as it is subjective and may vary from one claimant to the other.
-In contrast, loss of amenity is an objective test. - ii) Loss of earnings.
+It is very hard to assess the pain and suffering as it is subjective and may vary from one claimant to the other. - ii) Loss of earnings.
 Given his injuries, you would expect John to have been unable to work as a plumber whilst injured and to have suffered from a loss of income.
 John will be entitled to claim for the wages he has lost from the date of the accident.
-If John can be utilised in KS Ltd's business in any other form, wages paid for this work can be off-set against any claim.
-Assessment is evidenced based. - iii) Future loss of earning or handicap on the labour market.
+If John can be utilised in KS Ltd's business in any other form, wages paid for this work can be off-set against any claim. - iii) Future loss of earning or handicap on the labour market.
 If John continues to suffer from a disability as a result of the accident then he will be entitled to claim for either an ongoing loss of earnings or a payment to reflect handicap on the labour market.
 The amount of the award will depend on whether John will be able to continue employment, if at all, and in what capacity.
-Assessment for this would come via the courts from an agreed formula which also takes into account receiving the money earlier than if you earnt it.